 Facilities 12 December 2018

-Creating a world class critical care centre
+Creating a world-class critical care centre at King’s

 The new Critical Care Unit.
 It is a brightly lit patient bedroom with a view of Ruskin Park and many trees in the background.
 There is a clinical bed in the middle with a black visitor's chair to the left-hand side.